johnjbarton/sirius/readme.md

     -- remoteDebug adds chrome.experimental.devtools.remoteDebug to allow extensions to access backend -- DebuggerProtocol implements chrome.experiment.devtools.protocol using remoteDebug
-    -- extendable builds on DebuggerProtocol to add extensions to Sirius -- master points to the top of the patch stack
+    -- extendable builds on DebuggerProtocol to add extensions to Sirius -- purple adds a panel for exploring querypoint debugging -- master points to the top of the patch stack

   - For devtools related changes, branch from syncToWebKit and merge the result into master